TomasKulhanek/medical-physiology-in-modelica/README.md

 Among others, the authors of this book are developing free libraries for Modelica language [Physiolibrary](http://www.physiolibrary.org) (1st library award at Modelica conference 2014) and [Chemical](https://github.com/MarekMatejak/Chemical)(1st library award at Modelica conference 2015).

 ### Why we need a support?
-Writing a book - handbook - is not generally recognized as innovative to be supported by scientific grants.
 If we will charge the book, it will be not broadly available for everyone who is interested.
 The support will give us freedom to fully focus on writing the book from the collected materials we already have.
+Prior to some innovative grant, we would like to try this way to support the creation of this book.

 ### Why so big ammount of money?

 We need to support several people for several months (4-6) to fully focus on qualitative material preparation.
-Otherwise we will be asked to write unrelated articles to scientific journal with impact factor, or to work for other scientific groups who fortunately has some scientific grants, but not space for writing a book.
+Writing book, writing/revieweing examples, improving free Modelica libraries (  [Physiolibrary](http://www.physiolibrary.org), [Chemical](https://github.com/MarekMatejak/Chemical)).

 ### Why a book of modeling medical physiology?

 Modelica is not yet widely used technology for modeling biology and physiology.
-If yes, the advantage of some features are underutilized.
-Project members implementated the free Modelica library [www.physiolibrary.org](http://www.physiolibrary.org) and the most complex model of human physiology in Modelica [www.physiomodel.org](http://www.physiomodel.org).
+In some cases the Modelica is not us ed with it's strong features.
 We believe that learning curve of accepting Modelica will compensate productivity and visual plausibility of the models by other domain experts.

 ### What will be delivered at the end of the project?